hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 Not really, but the current arrangement is a bit too arbitrary for my consistency-loving mind: one major module (`View`) as only folder inside `/modules`, two largish codecs as "modules" inside `/environment/codecs` and the other codecs not listed in `%modules.r` (why not?).

 [18:03:03](#9RzDQdQDgWyWZT6qoJiHzkDmf5QYVN_644_HMr8ow64) <hiiamboris (NOT THIS ONE)>:
-Evolution is wayward Ì†ΩÌ∏â Until mind interferes, when the time is due.
+Evolution is wayward üòâ Until mind interferes, when the time is due.

 [18:55:26](#_PG90xv93_fhmh3l6d_tOmEGbSRiYn2xlzN98GoS7Tg) <meijeru (Rudolf Meijer)>:
-I suppose due time is 1.0 Ì†ΩÌ∏â
+I suppose due time is 1.0 üòâ

 [19:04:30](#T29nLOeBfVnG9sPIP6LvvfQEqNSx3ncl8r4_gKOGG4M) <dockimbel>:
 @meijeru Currently those "modules" are only meant for handling optional parts in the Red runtime.
 Such optional part can be located anywhere in the codebase.
 For parts that don't fit anywhere else, we put them in that `%modules/` folder.
 All that is temporary until we get proper "modules" definition and a module/package manager.